 6. Add Foods Rich in Vitamin K

-As mentioned above, vitamin K plays a major role in calcium absorption and bone health, but its benefits do not end there.
-It also helps promote brain functioning and improve insulin sensitivity.
-This fat-soluble vitamin is stored in the liver, and proper levels can be disrupted by antibiotic use, certain prescription cholesterol medications and IBS and leaky gut.
+This fat-soluble vitamin is stored in the liver, and proper levels can be disrupted by antibiotic use, certain prescription cholesterol medications, and IBS and leaky gut.
 Many people who are lactose intolerant are also vitamin K deficient, so it is important to make sure you are getting enough in your daily food routine.

 Foods rich in vitamin K to add to your lactose intolerance diet include green leafy vegetables, scallions, Brussels sprouts, cabbage, broccoli, cucumbers and dried basil.
 In addition, fermented, organic dairy is also rich with this essential vitamin.